English

 Grade 11–12 | Credit: 1

 World Literature gives students an opportunity to expand their global cultural awareness by examining literary perspectives and traditions through the work of non-American writers.
 This study provides opportunities for dynamic discussion and a deeper understanding of other cultures.
 The course explores questions such as: How does where we come from impact who we are or who we become?
-What is the relationship between one’s personal experience and one’s cultural perspec-tive?
+What is the relationship between one’s personal experience and one’s cultural perspective?
 How does literature reflect the culture?
-Readings include Achebe’s Things Fall Apart, Dai Sijie’s Balzac and the Little Chinese Seamstress, and Camus’ The Stranger.
-Writing assign-ments include journal entries, essays, and poetry. .
+Readings include global selections such as Achebe’s Things Fall Apart, Dai Sijie’s Balzac and The Little Chinese Seamstress, and Camus’s The Stranger.
+Writing assignments to include informational pieces, narratives, journal entries, and poetry.
+This course includes an embedded honors option.

 ENGLISH FOR SPEAKERS OF OTHER LANGUAGES